alfredwesterveld/php-openid/README.md

 Requirements
 --

-- Curl Needed: When you don't have CURL with PHP LightOpenID will crash when trying Yahoo! provider when you don't have curl installed.
-On ubuntu you will need to do the following:
+- cURL: When PHP does NOT have access to cURL LightOpenID will crash when trying the Yahoo! provider.
+On Ubuntu the following are needed:
   1. `sudo apt-get install curl libcurl3 libcurl4-openssl-dev php5-curl`
   2. `sudo /etc/init.d/apache2 restart`